 Author

 During the grieving process, spirits of light are with you.
-Remember, your loved ones haven't died, they've simply moved on to a different dimension.
+Remember, your loved one has not died, he/she has simply moved on to a different dimension.

-When you are feeling sad, don't hesitate to seek support from friends and family, or a support group.
+When you are feeling sad, don't hesitate to seek support from friends and family, support groups or a grief counselor.
 In the long run, you will feel better.

 What is the grief process ?